-In May 2011, eight wholly-owned subsidiaries of the Company entered into a \$171.0 million secured loan facility with a syndicate of banks.
+In May 2011, eight wholly-owned subsidiaries of the Company entered into a \$171 million secured loan facility with a syndicate of banks, secured against a 1,700 TEU container vessel and seven Handysize dry bulk carriers.
+The 1,700 TEU container vessel was sold in May 2018 and the facility now relates to the remaining seven vessels.
 The facility is supported by China Export & Credit Insurance Corporation, or SINOSURE, which provides an insurance policy in favor of the banks for part of the outstanding loan.
-The facility is secured against a 1,700 TEU container vessel and seven Handysize dry bulk carriers.
 The facility bears interest at LIBOR plus a margin and has a term of approximately ten years from delivery of each vessel.
-The net amount outstanding at December 31, 2019, was \$63.4 million (2018: \$73.7 million).
+The net amount outstanding at December 31, 2020, was \$53.2 million (2019: \$63.4 million).